-In 1954, she became a member of Mitei, a magazine formed by poets and writers of the Japanese avant-garde.
-In 1956, she married Kato Nobuyuki, with whom she moved to Kobe, a quiet town in Western Japan, at the foot of Mt.
-Rokko.
-That year, her first book of poems, Hanabi was published.
-She continued to write on the outskirts of city life, in relative isolation.
+In 1954, Tada became a member of Mitei, a magazine formed by poets and writers of the Japanese avant-garde.
+In 1956, she married Kato Nobuyuki, with whom she moved to Kobe, a quiet town in western Japan.
+That same year, her first book of poems, Hanabi was published.
+She continued to write while living on the outskirts of city life, in relative isolation.

 Tada was the recipient of several Japanese awards, including the Modern Poetry Women’s Prize for her book, Hasu Kuibito, the Kobe Municipal Cultural Prize for her contributions to local culture, and the Hanatsubaki Prize for Modern Poetry for Kawa no hotori ni.